-Immunology – breastfeeding confers immuno-protective factors to the baby and helps build the baby’s own immune system.
+Breastfeeding confers immuno-protective factors to the baby and helps build the baby’s own lifelong immune system.

-Breastfeeding is now more important than ever as optimal nutrition for the child on the one hand, and on the other hand because of its important role for the human immune system.
+Breastfeeding is now more important than ever as optimal nutrition for the child on the one hand, and on the other hand because of its important role for the human immune system for lifelong health.

 - What do parents know?